 Those activation functions all have their own benefits and disbenefits.
 This primarily has to do with how neural networks are optimized – i.e., through gradient descent.
 That is, the gradient is computed with respect to the neural weights, after which the weights are altered based on this gradient and the learning rate.

-The gradient of any function at x is simply another function whose input is mapped to another numeric value.
+The derivative of any function at x is simply another function whose input is mapped to another numeric value.
 We can explain the benefits and disbenefits by visualizing the derivatives of those three activation functions below.

 Now, the deep learning community often deals with two types of problems during training – the vanishing gradients problem and the exploding gradients problem.
-In the first, the backpropagation algorithm, which chains the gradients together when computing the error backwards, will experience really small gradients towards the left side of the network (i.e., farthest from where error computation started).
+In the first, the backpropagation algorithm, which chains the gradients together when computing the error backwards, will find really small gradients towards the left side of the network (i.e., farthest from where error computation started).
 This problem primarily occurs with the Sigmoid and Tanh activation functions, whose derivatives produce outputs of 0 < x’ < 1, except for Tanh which produces x’ = 1 at x = 0.
 When you chain values that are smaller than one, such as 0.2 * 0.15 * 0.3, you get really small numbers (in this case 0.009).
 Consequently, when using Tanh and Sigmoid, you risk having a suboptimal model that might possibly not converge due to vanishing gradients.

 ReLU does not have this problem – its derivative is 0 when x < 0 and is 1 otherwise.
 1x1x1 = 1 and 1x1x0x1 = 0.
 Hence, no vanishing gradients.
 What’s more, it makes your model sparser, since all gradients which turn to 0 effectively mean that a particular neuron is zeroed out.